-- 1. A copy of each project's budget shall be transmitted from Financial Services to each project director after formal notification of grant approval has been received. - 2.
-The University reserves the right to freeze Title III funds in cases where funds are misused or abused and/or where sufficient evidence exists that programmatic activities are not in compliance with the approved Grant Performance Report. - 3.
+- 1. A copy of each activities' budget shall be transmitted from the Title III Office to each activity director after formal notification of grant approval has been received. - The University reserves the right to freeze Title III funds in cases where funds are misused or abused and/or where sufficient evidence exists that programmatic activities are not in compliance with the approved Grant Performance Report. - 3.
 The ultimate authority for the use of funds, not expended at the end of the current budget period, has to be approved for carry-over through the Title III Office via the U.S. Department of Education.
 These requests must be received in the grants Office 45 days before the end of the budget period in which the funds are unexpended.